Note

 Sending the message

-For examples of sending messages, see the following.
+For examples of sending messages, see the following resources:

 Perform actions

-For examples of performing actions, see the following.
+For examples of performing actions, see the following resources:

-• Hello Actionable Messages: A sample project with one-click button Azure deployment.
-This sample is a simple end-to-end actionable message solution that can be up and working within 10 minutes, and serves as a reference for building a production action endpoint.
+- Hello Actionable Messages: A sample project with one-click Azure deployment.
+This sample is a simple end-to-end actionable message solution that you can set up and start using within 10 minutes.
+It serves as a reference for building a production action endpoint.

 Troubleshooting tools

-• Actionable Messages Debugger: an Outlook add-in that allows developers to inspect the card payload in their actionable messages and identify why the card is not rendering.
+- Actionable Messages Debugger: An Outlook add-in that developers use to inspect the card payload in their actionable messages and identify why the card isn't rendering.